Rui-Santos/rdio-tiles/README.md

 Some fun with Rdio's JavaScript api.
-See it in action (right here)[http://www.number61.net/about/].
+See it in action here: http://www.number61.net/about/.